 Graduate Performance Expectations: Click this link for a comprehensive listing of skills that graduates of the WCC PTA Program will have upon graduation.

 The Physical Therapist Assistant Program at Wytheville Community College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, please call (276) 223 - 4721 or email email@example.com.

-In the interest of public disclosure, the Wytheville Community College Physical Therapist Assistant Program provides data regarding the combined performance of its graduates from the most recent three years.
-This data for the classes graduating in 2011, 2012, and 2013 are as follows:
+In the interest of public disclosure, the Wytheville Community College Physical Therapist Assistant Program provides data regarding the combined performance of its graduates from the most recent TWO years.
+This data for the classes graduating in 2013 and 2014 are as follows:

 - Graduation rate: (Number of students completing the program within 3 years of beginning PTA program courses):